Late AC100s - 1967

 The extra capacitance in the power section makes for excellent bass response.
 This amp puts out 118W at full tilt, a pretty hefty whack.
 In the last picture, one can see the square corners to the back panel (kindly pointed out to me by the owner), a feature that seems to come in fairly late on, presumably as a cost-saving measure.

-Going solely by serial-plates, AC100 no. 1947 is the earliest on these pages to exhibit this, but no. 1980 is still transitional, with two rounded corners, and two square - see page 10.
+Going solely by serial-plates, AC100 no. 1947 is the earliest on these pages to exhibit this, but no. 1980 is still transitional, with two rounded corners, and two square - see this page.

 The output transformer is a Woden, made for cathode biased amps, part number 79806 and date code "JW" = September 1965.